hdgarrood/hdgarrood.github.io/_drafts/on-unethical-facebook-experiments.md

 No&mdash;given Facebook's track record, it is clear that they do not care about their users.
-Facebook's history is full of episodes of neglecting to respect your privacy as a user: tracking you all over the web, [constant assault on your ability to keep your information private][], and mobile apps requiring an intrusive level of access to your phone (such as getting your contact list, reading your SMS messages, or turning on your microphone or camera at any time without confirmation).
-There's also the fact that algorithms rather than people often decide whether users have broken the community standards and should be blocked (which, needless to say, are hopelessly inadequate), and a completely unbalanced approach to removing inappropriate content (breastfeeding pictures are deemed unacceptable, while hate groups dedicated to praising murderers are not).
+Facebook's history is full of episodes of neglecting to respect your privacy as a user: tracking you all over the web, [constant assault on your ability to keep your information private][], and mobile apps requiring a ridiculous level of access to your phone (such as getting your contact list, reading your SMS messages, or turning on your microphone or camera at any time without confirmation).
+There's also the fact that algorithms rather than people often decide whether users have broken the community standards and should be blocked (these algorithms, needless to say, are hopelessly inadequate), and a completely unbalanced approach to removing inappropriate content (breastfeeding pictures are deemed unacceptable, while hate groups dedicated to praising murderers are not).

 ### Does that make these revelations insignificant?